fatemetardasti96/kl-task/README.md

 # kl-task

-This is the prescreening task provided by KL Healthcare Solutions GmbH.
+This is my solution to the prescreening task provided by KL Healthcare Solutions GmbH.

 tested with python3.7

 ## How to run
-create aand ativate a virtual environment
+create and activate a virtual environment

 `python3.7 -m venv env`